 The first component of this phase was the identification of candidates for training with the project.
 This was done through the Kainai Studies program of Red Crow College.
-The individuals identified will have some basic training in biology or environmental management at Red Crow College, technical school or university.
-It is anticipated that the individuals will already be enrolled in such a program and this training will be used to supplement their educational work or that their intention is to enroll in such a program.
-A minimum of two individuals will be selected for training.
-The individuals will be Blood Tribe members.
+The individuals identified had some basic training in biology or environmental management at Red Crow College, technical school or university.
+It was anticipated that the individuals would already be enrolled in such a program and that this training was to be used to supplement their educational work or that their intention was to enroll in such a program.
+A minimum of two individuals were selected for training.

-Training will have a classroom and field component.
-The classroom component will be over a period of two weeks and will be conducted at CEI.
-CEI will prepare a set of training materials for the course which will include:
+Training had a classroom and field component.
+The classroom component was carried out over a period of two weeks and was conducted at CEI.
+CEI prepared a set of training materials for the course which included:

 Habitat Evaluation Theory